bos/strange-loop-2011/talk/talk.md

 * *then* please see me after the talk, as I have a lead on this nice {
   bridge | weight loss plan | investment from Nigeria } that you might be interested in!

+# Next steps

+We're continuing to write new code.

+Going to be hiring soon!

+Teaching "Functional Systems in Haskell" at Stanford, starting next week.

+Thanks!